achref3050/codealpha_Secure-Coding-Review/README.md

 - Required Python libraries listed in the `requirements.txt` file.
 - Tesseract OCR installed and configured (update the path in the script if necessary).
 - Firebase project with a Realtime Database and a Service Account JSON file.
+- Xcode installed on a macOS system for building the iOS app.
+- An Apple Developer account for deploying the iOS app.

+---

 ### Installation

+#### Python Backend
 1. Clone the repository:
    ```bash
    git clone https://github.com/yourusername/real-time-threat-detection.git
    cd real-time-threat-detection

 2. Install required dependencies: